Artwork by KOB ONE

 What Will Happen to Belinski Once Steiner Is Gone?

 Belinski has a country home outside Warsaw.
 The road is lined with poplars and white birch, behind which and set far back into the fields sit the peasant cottages.
 The trip there is scenic, peaceful, and quite a change from the kowtowing, bureaucratic life to which Belinski must adhere.
 At his house he will greet his lovely wife and two growing sons.
 There will be an excellent meal: stuffed meats, wine, and fresh bread.
 Belinski will eat and drink his fill, then take time to recapture the exploits of his sons.
 After, he will spend the evening with his wife reminiscing their many years of hardship.
 They will go to bed, and perhaps in the morning he will confide his thoughts about Steiner to her.

 A Letter Steiner Has Found the Time to Write

 My Dearest Wife,

 If those about me have their way, this will be the last time I shall communicate with you in word or spirit.
 If I were at liberty to explain the circumstance into which I have blundered, then I would gladly do so, but, alas, this is not the case, and I therefore must beg your forgiveness for the lack of specifics you will find in this note.

 Enough then.
 I have rambled on, most of it meaningless to you as certain liberties in communication have been stripped from me.
-Let me say in closing, my sweet, that now, at the end, I realize that it is you I love because I have been given a dying man's last reward, that of insight into my own soul.
+Let me say in closing, my sweet, that now, at the end, I realize it is you I love because I have been given a dying man's last reward: insight into my own soul.
 My death, though in vain, is deserved; your pity is my shroud.

 Until our spirits meet, I remain your devoted lover and husband,